jfrog/terraform-provider-artifactory/.github/CONTRIBUTING.md

 ## Reporting Issues

-This section guides you through submitting a bug report for go-artifactory.
+This section guides you through submitting a bug report for terraform-provider-artifactory.
 Following these guidelines helps us and the community understand your issue, reproduce the behavior, and find related issues.

 When you are creating an issue, please include as many details as possible.